 The Appennino Parmense Orientale is a chain located in the Eastern part of Parma Province administrative boundaries, allined on the border ridge separating Emilia-Romagna and Tuscany.
 This ridge is running between Passo del Cirone at the Western end and Passo del Lagastrello at the Eastern end.
-The highest peak of the whole Appennino Parmense - although for only twenty meters - is just Monte Sillara 1861 m, a secluded and charming summit lying on the main boundary ridge.
+The highest peak of the whole Appennino Parmense - although for only twenty meters it overcomes - is just Monte Sillara 1861 m, a secluded and charming summit lying on the main boundary ridge.
 Sillara shows rather gently angled slopes on its NE side and a steeper rocky face on its SW side.

 Sillara is surrounded by various charming lakes, amongst which the best known are the Laghi Sillara (Sillara Twin Lakes), located about one hundred meters below the mountain summit ridge, on its Northern side.
 The Parmense side is gently sloping towards the attractive basin of Laghi Sillara, while the side facing to Tuscany is higher and deeper, but very rarely climbed because of its long approaches and the poor quality of the rock.

 Parma is the nearest town to Sillara; it’s a 200.000 inhabitants town with a small airport, offering some domestic flies and only a few international ones.
 A good choice of international flies is provided by Milan and Bologna International Airports, both situated at a reasonable distance (Milan 110 km., Bologna 90 km.).
 Parma is linked to other Italian and European towns by A1 and A15 motorways, so logistic is not a problem.